 SSProtect utilizes encryption as part of its' protective proposition.
 Because protected content retains flexible use, it will be exposed to malice and corruption.
 AES Decryption, alone, can detect some data modification, but not all.
 As such, with ordinary AES encryption/ decryption, it's quite possible to open a corrupted file and never know it.
 In fact, corruption in these terms is not always observable.

 SSProtect integrates HMAC-SHA512 into the core mechanism used for data protection, providing assurances that data integrity has been retained.
-This is a configurable setting that can be adjusted in the License and Components interface, available when using :Recover.
+This is a configurable setting that can be adjusted in the License and Components interface.
 When enabled, if you attempt to access a protected file that has been corrupted or modified, the operation fails, protecting you against malice and/ or corruption.

 Overriding Integrity Protection for Troubleshooting